 That is a critical change you should be giving your full attention.

-Let’s not forget that this impact was felt just 24 hours after the update was released which means there are still millions and millions of people that haven’t updated, yet.
+Let’s not forget that this impact was felt just 24 hours after the update was released which means there were still millions and millions of people who hadn’t updated, yet.